Connecticut Tax Resolution Options and Back Tax Consequences

 Connecticut Tax Amnesty Program

 The CT DRS occasionally offers amnesty to individuals and businesses with unpaid taxes or unfiled returns.
-CT currently has a tax amnesty program in effect until January 31st, 2022.
+CT had a tax amnesty program in effect until January 31st, 2022.
 Previous amnesty programs have offered relief on interest, penalties, and criminal persecution to taxpayers who owe income tax, business entity tax, sales and use tax, withholding tax, corporate business tax, and gift tax.

 At the time of writing, CT is offering tax amnesty from November 1, 2021, to January 31, 2022, for any tax periods ending on or before December 30, 2020, for all state taxes collected by the DRS.
 Through this amnesty program, taxpayers can receive penalty waivers and a 75% reduction in interest.